Have you ever engaged an SEO company for a project or clarity on how search engine optimization works and they keep using jargon you don’t understand?

 - Sitemap: A sitemap is a list of pages on a website

 - Featured Snippet: A featured snippet is a special box on Google search result page where the format of listing is reversed, showing a descriptive text first

 - Search Intent: Search intent is the reason behind a searcher’s query on a search engine

 - Organic Results: Organic results are the unpaid entities displayed on a search engine result page.
 They include the 10 blue links, the featured snippets, the ‘people also asked’ section, the Google My Business listings, and the knowledge graph

 - Backlink: A backlink is an incoming link from one webpage to another

-Do you think I missed out on any vital SEO term?
+Do you think I missed out on any vital SEO terms?
 Please let me know in the comment section.